Getting started

 Running the development server to compile all client-side dependencies can take up a lot of system resources.
 To limit the specific frontend bundles that are built and watched, you can pass keywords to either of the above commands to only watch those.

-yarn run devserver-hot learn
+pnpm run devserver-hot learn

 Would build all assets that are not currently built, and run a devserver only watching the Learn plugin.

-yarn run devserver core,learn
+pnpm run devserver core,learn

 Would run the devserver not in hot mode, and rebuild the core Kolibri assets and the Learn plugin.